-If you want to get life insurance faster, accelerated underwriting (AU) life insurance could get you approved for a policy in under two weeks or, with certain insurance companies, even one day.
-Accelerated underwriting allows 18- to 60-year-olds to forgo the medical exam, using readily available data and previous medical records to set your premiums for term life insurance coverage.
+If you want to obtain life insurance faster, accelerated underwriting (AU) life insurance could get you approved for a policy in under two weeks or, with certain insurance companies, even one day.

 What is accelerated underwriting?

-To verify your health status and lifestyle, you'll have an initial medical interview over the phone and the insurance company still checks various reports, including medical records, Medical Information Bureau information, your motor vehicle report, and your prescription history.
-If there are no concerns about the riskiness of your health or finances, you’ll likely be approved without needing to submit any additional information.
+To verify your health status and lifestyle, you’ll have an initial medical interview over the phone and the insurance company will still checks various reports, including medical records, Medical Information Bureau information, your motor vehicle report, and your prescription history.

 Accelerated underwriting is different from simplified underwriting, which doesn’t include a medical exam but is used for more costly burial insurance policies.